ontodev/gizmos/README.md

 sqlite3 [path-to-database] "CREATE INDEX stanza_idx ON statements(stanza);"
 ```

-When using `gizmos` as a Python module, all operations accept a database connection object.
-For details on the Connection, see [Python Database API Connection Objects](https://www.python.org/dev/peps/pep-0249/#connection-objects).
-We support [sqlite3](https://docs.python.org/3/library/sqlite3.html) and [psycopg2](https://pypi.org/project/psycopg2/) (PostgreSQL).
-Using other connection objects may result in unanticipated errors due to slight variations in syntax.
+When using `gizmos` as a Python module, all operations accept a `sqlalchemy` Connection object.
+For details on the Connection, see [Working with Engines and Connections](https://docs.sqlalchemy.org/en/14/core/connections.html).
+We currently support SQLite and PostgreSQL.
+Using other connections may result in unanticipated errors due to slight variations in syntax.
+Note that if you use a PostgreSQL database, you must install or include `psycopg2` in your requirements.

 ## Modules